shakfu/py-js/README.md

 [2] current static external implementation does not work with numpy due to symbol access issues.

 [3] *hybrid* means that the source system was a `framework` and the destination system is `shared`.

+[4] the shared-pkg variant does build a compliant 'Framework-type' bundle and hence cannot be notarized.

 - *pip*: the build allows or provides for pip installation